-Tom Steyer dances to 'Back that Azz' up in excruciating video
+Tom Steyer dances to 'Back that Thang Up' in excruciating video

 Now that's one way to shake loose some votes!